This is a sponsored conversation written by me on behalf of On-Cor. The opinions and text are all mine.

 - There’s a list of tasks with assigned point values.
 You print off the tasks, cut them out, and place them in the “Tasks” jar for people to draw from.

 - If your kids want to earn a reward or are bored, they select a task from the jar and complete it.
-Once complete, you add to your score sheet and have your parents sign off.
+Once complete, you add to your score sheet and have a parent sign off.
 At the end of game, you tally up how many points you have and earn the associated reward.
 The more complicated the task, the more points it’s worth.

 - Once the task is completed, move it over to the “Completed” jar and move onto a new one.
 Each participant can earn as many or as few points as they like and some tasks can be repeated at your discretion.